Are you the Peter Jennings I know?

 - lived in Niagara Falls, Ontario in the 1960s.

-- went to John Marshall School in Niagara Falls.
+- went to John Marshall Public School in Niagara Falls.

 - went to Princess Elizabeth School in Niagara Falls.